 Adam Haldorson enters his ninth year at George Fox University serving as the Associate Head Track and Field Coach and Head Strength and Conditioning Coach.

 Haldorson’s main coaching responsibilities include sprints, hurdles, and the high jump while assisting head coach John Smith in day-to-day activities and the combined events.

 Since taking over those events in the 2012 season, Haldorson has helped produce one national champion, 12 All-Americans, 14 Academic-All-Americans, 26 Northwest Conference Champions, 55 Top 3 NWC Individual Finishes, and 20 national qualifiers.

-During his time at George Fox, Haldorson has helped the Bruins set 21 new marks in the outdoor track & field records and 24 new marks in the indoor track & field records.
-He has also coached a combined six George Fox record holders (two outdoor, four indoor).
+During his time at George Fox, Haldorson coached athletes to 31 new marks in the outdoor track & field top-10 all-time list and 39 new marks in the indoor track & field top-10 all-time list.
+He has also coached a combined 11 George Fox record holders (three outdoor, eight indoor).

 Haldorson graduated from George Fox in 2009 with a degree in history and went on to earn his M.A. in teaching in 2011.